ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

 - Do I need a license or permit to use smoke bombs for photography?

-- For consumer-grade fuse-lit smoke devices (like all Shutter Bombs products), no federal license is required for personal use.
-Always check local ordinances — some cities and venues require advance notice or permits for smoke use.
-National parks and many state parks prohibit smoke devices entirely.
+- For consumer-grade smoke devices like all Shutter Bombs products, no federal license is required for personal use.
+Always check local ordinances — some cities and venues require advance notice or permits, and National Parks (and many state parks) prohibit smoke devices entirely.

 - Why can't smoke bombs be shipped by air?

 - Smoke bombs contain pyrotechnic compounds classified as hazardous materials by the DOT and FAA.
-Air transport of hazmat is heavily regulated and prohibited for most consumer pyrotechnics.
-All Shutter Bombs ship via ground (UPS or FedEx) to comply with DOT hazmat ground shipping rules.
+Air transport of hazmat is heavily regulated and prohibited for most consumer pyrotechnics, so all Shutter Bombs ship via ground (UPS or FedEx) to the 48 contiguous states.

 - Can I use smoke bombs indoors?

-- We strongly advise against using any smoke bomb indoors.
-All Shutter Bombs are designed for outdoor use only.
-Indoor use can trigger fire suppression systems, cause smoke inhalation risk, and damage property.
+- No. All Shutter Bombs are designed for outdoor use only.
+Indoor use can trigger fire-suppression systems, create smoke-inhalation risk, and damage property.
 Always use in open, well-ventilated outdoor spaces.

 Safe Use Guidelines